j-freddy/j-freddy.github.io/_posts/2023-01-26-on-the-philosophy-and-design-choices-of-this-site.md

 I also have a side vision: to write and maintain articles.
 I grow increasingly frustrated at all these online resources with amazing content plagued by rubbish design or artifical distractions (e.g. ads or pop-ups that ask readers to subscribe to their weekly newsletter).
-I pledge to provide insteresting, accessible and beginner-friendly<sup>[[1]](#note1)</sup> content presented in a clean, minimalistic environment.
+I pledge to provide interesting, accessible and beginner-friendly<sup>[[1]](#note1)</sup> content presented in a clean, minimalistic environment.